tensorland/modelbox/website/docs/getting_started.md

 The ModelBox server hosts the API at the address - `172.21.0.2:8085`

-The Jupyter notebook with the tutorials is available on the addresses - `https://172.21.0.5:8888` or `https://localhost:8888`
+The Jupyter notebook with the tutorials is available at the address - `https://localhost:8888`

 Train a Pytorch Model by following the [notebook](https://github.com/tensorland/modelbox/blob/main/tutorials/Pytorch_Lightning_Integration_Tutorial.ipynb)